-There’s nothing quite like sticky gooey Monkey Bread to give you that early morning sugar rush and sense of satisfaction.
+There’s nothing quite like sticky gooey Monkey Bread Recipe to give you that early morning sugar rush and sense of satisfaction.
 My “Drunken Monkey” bread recipe is just the thing to make your Christmas morning even more special.

 Christmas morning: the true story of Christmas has been read, presents are unwrapped, the kids have stars in their eyes as they flutter around, trying to decide what to play with first.
 Dad is tenaciously assembling toys with a million pieces each, and you…